 A lot more than just planting trees!

 Help your children stand up to antisemitism!
 Stand With Us provides easily accessible resources, classes, and pretty cool social media for your kids in middle school, high school, and college.
 This way they can educate their peers about Israel and stop the spread of lies and misinformation.
-Because when it comes to Israel everything is somewhat political, Stand By Us tilts right.

 If it feels challenging to identify with progressive political values and also a love for Israel, you’re not alone!
 Progressive spaces can feel downright anti-Zionist sometimes.
 Zioness is here to make a space for American Jews who feel that progressivism and Zionism work together to fight against oppression!
 Find a chapter near you to get started!